Neelesh Misra: Early life and education

-Brought up in Nainital, his father belonged to a village, Deora in Barabanki District, 42 km from Lucknow.
-His father Shiva Balak Misra, is a geologist in ONGC (Oil and Natural Gas Corporation) and writer.
-Later he founded a school in his village for kids.

-Neelesh Misra did his schooling from boarding school, St. Joseph's College, Nainital (1988) and Mahanagar Boys' Inter College, Lucknow (1990).
-He did his graduation from Kumaun University, Nainital (1993), and later studied at Indian Institute of Mass Communication, Delhi, India.
+Misra was born on 4 May 1973 to Shiva Balak Misra and Nirmala Misra.
+He was born in Lucknow and brought up in Nainital, Uttarakhand.

 Career

 As a journalist, he has covered conflict and insurgency over the past two decades in South Asia, traveling deep into the hinterland.
 His travels have taken him from the rebel heartlands of Kashmir to Naxalite-dominated areas of central and eastern India, to the faraway north-east which is home to some of the world's longest-running insurgencies.
-He has closely studied the Maoist insurgency in Nepal.
 For his reportage from India's insurgency lands, he received the Ramnath Goenka Award for Excellence in Journalism and the K.C.
 Kulish Memorial Award in the year 2009.
-Presently he is the Editorial Director of his rural newspaper Gaon Connection.